 — Choose a language that generates exceptions on erroneous data conversions.

 — Design objects and program flow such that multiple or complex explicit type conversions are unnecessary.

-Understand any explicit type conversion that you must use to reduce the plausibility of error in use.
+— Understand any explicit type conversion that must be used to reduce the plausibility of error in use.

 — Use static analysis tools to identify whether or not unacceptable conversions will occur, to the extent possible.

-— Avoid the use of plausible but wrong default values when a calculation cannot be completed correctly.
-Either generate an error or produce a value that is out of range and is certain to be detected.
+— Avoid the use of plausible but wrong default values when a calculation cannot be completed correctly., instead either generating an error or producing a value that is out of range and is certain to be detected.
 Take care that any error processing does not lead to a denial-of-service vulnerability.

 — Always respect the implied unit systems, when converting explicitly from one numeric type to another.